machisuji/Wandledi/README.md

 over to a template file (jsp, erb, you name it).
 So you always have two parts.
 The controller and the template.

-In WandlediWeb for Scala this would look as follows.
+In WandlediWeb for Scala this looked as follows.

 **Controller**: